SergeyNM/RATD_RAPID_AXIAL_TURBINE_DESIGN/README.md

 In the source code most of the REAL variables are implicitly declared.
 The original author (L. J. PRITCHARD) worked and ran the code on a Harris 800 computer that had a 48-bit data bus and floating point numbers with 39-bit signed mantissas and 8-bit signed exponents.
 You can observe vintage catalogs in folder ./docs/Harris.

 ## Compilation
-I compile 'ratd.f' with option -fdefault-real-8:
-set the default real type to an 8 byte wide type.
+I compile 'ratd.f' with option -fdefault-real-8: set the default real type to an 8 byte wide type.
 This option also affects the kind of non-double real constants like 1.0.
 This option promotes the default width of DOUBLE PRECISION and double real constants like 1.d0 to 16 bytes if possible.
 If -fdefault-double-8 is given along with fdefault-real-8, DOUBLE PRECISION and double real constants are not promoted.
 Unlike -freal-4-real-8, fdefault-real-8 does not promote variables with explicit kind declarations.

 https://gcc.gnu.org/onlinedocs/gfortran/Fortran-Dialect-Options.html

 ## An Eleven Parameter Axial Turbine Airfoil Geometry Model.
 Turbomachinery Airfoil Geometry Model.
 ASME Paper No. 85-GT-219.
 Please, read the article in the ./docs folder or from https://asmedigitalcollection.asme.org/GT/proceedings/GT1985/79382/V001T03A058/235951)

-L. J. PRITCHARD - original author
+L. J. PRITCHARD - original author, Senior Aerodynamicist
-Senior Aerodynamicist

 The author would like to thank Gerry Large, Jim McKenna, and Ron Pampreen whose assistance made this geometry model possible.